 Department of Social Studies

-Mr. Robert Kurtz, Director
+Mr. Robert Kurtz, District Director of Humanities

 In Grades 7 and 8, students will examine the United States and New York State through a historical lens.
 The two-year sequence is arranged chronologically beginning with the settlement of North America by Native Americans and ending with an examination of the United States in the 21st century.
 Although the courses emphasize the skill of chronological reasoning and causation, the courses also integrate the skills and content from geography, politics, economy, and culture into the study of history.